 Imagine growing your ambassador program with that community of micro-influencers I mentioned earlier.
 Your brand will now be promoted over multiple social media channels to your ambassador’s most loyal followers.
 By having ambassadors share authentic promotional content on social media, your brand could easily see an increase in social proof, allowing you to capture more frequent purchases, brand loyalty, and lifetime value.

 If you continue down the same path of hunting down big time influencers and celebrities you’re wasting your time.
 Friends and family endorsements are more meaningful than that of a celebrity endorsement.
-According to the Nielson reports, 83% of consumers in 60 countries say they trust friends and family recommendations over any other form of advertising.
+According to HubSpot, 81% trust friends and families over what a business says.

 Having a growing ambassador program also allows your brand to pave a solid foundation for customer success.
 Brand Ambassadors are the face of your brand from the beginning until the end of all customer lifecycles.
 They educate them about your products and provide an outlet to seek opinions, ask questions, and absorb new information about your brand.